Jamal8548/twx_dymo_extension/README.md

 📂 Services
 🔹 CheckEnvironment

-Checks if the DYMO Label Framework is available in the environment.
+Checks if the DYMO Label Framework is available.

 Output: environmentJson → JSON string with DYMO environment details